benpomeranz/DL-Final-BP-SW-AP-BG/README.md

 4/27
 Ben: put together all of preprocessing, downloaded data for device 001 all of 2018 and got completely preprocessed data in processed_2018_2.jsonl (to )

+4/29:
+Armaan: Played around with time_params in model call to see if I could create the distribution.
+Ended up leaving all my code as a comment bc I did not know how to check it.